epsilon537/boxlambda/docs/software/boxlambda-os/forth/words.md

 `resize ( size addr heap -- new-addr )`

 - Resize memory in a heap at *addr* to a new size in bytes, returning its new address.
 If sufficient memory is available for resizing at *addr* the allocation is expanded without moving or copying it and *addr* is returned.
-Otherwise, the allocation at *addr* is freed, and its contents is copied to a new allocation, whose address is returned.
+Otherwise, the allocation at *addr* is freed, and its contents are copied to a new allocation, whose address is returned.
 Note that if insufficient memory is available in the heap for resizing the allocation, the existing allocation is preserved, and `x-allocate-failed` is raised.

 Exceptions:
 ```